reaper699/lisk-docs/SourceInstall.md

 ## 6. Install Lisk Node

-This is a specialized version of Node.js used to execute dapps within a virtual machine.
+This is a specialized version of Node.js used to execute apps within a virtual machine.

 Download the Lisk Node archive: